EllyPirelly/cf-movie-api/README.md

 # MoviePool API

 ### What is this about?
 A RESTful API for movie lovers that want to be able to access information about different movies.
-Users are able to sign up, update their personal information and create a list of their favorite movies.
 It’s the M, E and N from the MERN stack and connects to a database that is hosted on MongoDB Atlas.

 [Find the R here.](https://github.com/EllyPirelly/cf-movie-client)